 Asking About Data

-Whether you build a service with AI's help or write code yourself, at some point you'll open the Supabase dashboard.
+When you build a service with AI's help or write code yourself, at some point you'll find yourself opening the Supabase dashboard.

 There are short sentences there.